gjeschke/MMMx/docs/source/flex.rst

     *   coverage is not rigorously defined, but only an empirical control parameter
     *   the larger coverage is, the broader is the ensemble
     *   change default of coverage only if you have very good reasons
-    *   note that total maximum time can be as long as the product of `maxtime` abd the number of input conformers
+    *   note that total maximum time can be up to the product of `maxtime` and the number of input conformers

 The following keywords are supported: